 However, you might feel your own skills need improving; therefore, you could partake in further training yourself.
-There are some free online courses you could access which are listed at the end of this article.
+There are some free online courses you could access which are listed at the end of this page.
 If you are not competent, you will not set a good example to your learners.
 If you spell words wrongly in a handout, have difficulty making calculations or can’t use a computer, your learners may lose confidence in you.

 These will often occur naturally, for example: